-Adorable sadly, was a band that emerged just when shoegaze fizzled out and Glam/ Britpop started to surface, so they couldn’t really be categorised into either.
+Adorable, sadly, were a band that emerged just when shoegaze fizzled out and Glam/ Britpop started to surface, so they couldn’t really be categorised into either.
 Although opinions seem to differ greatly on this, Adorable are still quite often and comfortably placed in the shoegaze section.
 Especially the shoegaze revival seems big at the moment: a lot of new bands claim to be intensely inspired by the bands that faded into obscurity before their time, and quite a few older bands or musicians now are trying to make the most of that given by reuniting, touring or reissuing.

 In this article we talk to the ex-Adorables that are still musically active, frontman Pete Fijalkowski and guitarist Robert Dillam, about their time and ordeals in Adorable, the revival and their current life and work:

 How do you look back on your musical career as a whole?
 Was it sex, drugs & rock n’ roll?
 How many guitars did you smash?